stungeye/Full-Stack-Notes/docs/01-ruby-and-rails-installation/03-installation-steps.md

 ---
+title: Installation Steps
-title: Ruby and Rails Installation
+parent: Ruby and Rails Installation
 nav_order: 3
 ---

 <!--prettier-ignore-start-->
-# Ruby and Rails Installation
+# Installation Steps
 {: .no_toc }

 In this module we will be installing both Ruby and Rails.
 We will also be setting up our development environment by installing and configuring a source-code editor.